GoogleCloudPlatform/opentelemetry-operations-java/RELEASING.md

     signing.gnupg.keyName=<secret key id (large hash)>
     signing.secretKeyRingFile=<your-home-directory>/.gnupg/pubring.kbx
     ```

-Note: these instructions are for modern linux where `gpg` refers to the 2.0 version.
-This may not work so if after adding this, the `./gradlew candidate` task fails citing 401 errors, try adding back the `ossrhUsername` & `ossrhPassword` fields back.
+Note: This may not work so if after adding this, the `./gradlew candidate` task fails citing 401 errors, try adding back the `ossrhUsername` & `ossrhPassword` fields back.

+> [!IMPORTANT]
+> Starting June 2024, due to a change to the OSSRH authentication backend, the maven publish plugin now requires [a user token](https://central.sonatype.org/publish/generate-token/) instead of a typical username and password used in the Nexus UI.
+> Follow the steps in the [link](https://central.sonatype.org/publish/generate-token/) to generate a user token, if not done already - this will provide you with a `tokenuser` and `tokenkey`.
+Replace the `ossrhUsername` and `ossrhPassword` with this `tokenuser` and `tokenkey` in your `gradle.properties` file to successfully publish artifacts.

-### Ensuring you can push tags to Github upstream
+### Ensuring you can push tags to GitHub upstream

 Before any push to the upstream repository you need to create a [personal access
 token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).